thierrymoudiki/thierrymoudiki.github.io/_posts/2025-06-02-beyond-garch.md

 # Introduction

 Probabilistic ([not point forecasting](https://thierrymoudiki.github.io/blog/2024/12/29/r/stock-forecasting)) stock forecasting is notably useful for **testing trading strategies** or **risk capital valuation**.
-Because stock prices exhibit a latent stochastic volatility, this type of forecasting methods relies on classical  parametric models like [ARMA for the mean and GARCH for volatility](https://en.wikipedia.org/wiki/Autoregressive_conditional_heteroskedasticity).
+Because stock prices exhibit a latent stochastic volatility, this type of forecasting methods generally relies on classical  parametric models like [ARMA for the mean and GARCH for volatility](https://en.wikipedia.org/wiki/Autoregressive_conditional_heteroskedasticity).

 **This post offers a flexible hybrid alternative to ARMA-GARCH, combining conformal prediction and machine learning approaches with AutoRegressive Conditional Heteroskedastic (ARCH) effects.**